-Recent studies have shown that more of us than ever before are turning to online and digital tools to manage and improve our health.
+Recent studies have shown that more of us than ever before are turning to online symptom checkers and digital tools to manage and improve our health – but just how accurate are these new digital tools?
+We’ll explain new research undertaken by Methods Analytics, and how available symptom checkers match up.

 One of the ways digital tools can help is through the use of symptom checkers.
 These tools have the potential to help reduce the growing workload of clinicians by managing finite resources more effectively.
 A study in 2019 predicted that by 2028/29, there will be a shortfall of 11,500 general practitioners (GPs) in the UK – posing a serious threat to the sustainability of primary care services.